SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/04-SQL-Injection.md

 This means escaping special characters, checking length, digit, etc.

-It's best practice to set up validations both in the front-end and back-end.
+It is best practice to set up validations both in the front-end and back-end.
 [/slide]